MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**1.0.1** *The Pobody's Nerfect Update*

+- Fixed hidden and WorldUnique (e.g. scrap) items being inadvertently offered by Artifact of Knowledge.
+- Added a custom package icon, which was previously an accidental copy from Tinker's Satchel.

 **1.0.0**

 - Initial version.